-The Western New York Peace Center is a champion for peace and justice.
-We are dedicated to enriching the quality of life of our local community through the prevention of violence to people and the environment.
+The Western New York Peace Center has been working for Peace through Justice at Home and Abroad, since its founding in 1967 as a chapter of Rev. Dr. King’s Clergy and Laity Concerned.
+We are dedicated to enriching the quality of life of our local and global communities through the prevention of violence to people and the planet.
 Peaceful conflict resolution among people and within institutions, especially for youth, is central to our mission.

-We live out our work through our task forces and committees and provide many opportunities to learn about, reflect, and act constructively to address issues of concern to our membership.
+While our nine taskforces focus on issue areas such as Gender Justice, Racial Justice, Prisoners’ Rights, Immigrant & Refugee Justice, Resist Militarism!, etc., we stress the interconnectedness of our issues, Uniting in the Struggle and Movement-Building.
+We provide many opportunities to learn about, reflect, and act constructively to address issues of concern to our membership.
 As a force for progressive change, the Peace Center serves as an incubator for new ideas and the promotion of activism.